Racer159/jackal/src/test/e2e/README.md

 go test ./... -v -run TestFooBarBaz
 ```

-> NOTE: The zarf binary and built packages need to live in the ./build directory but if you're trying to run the tests locally with 'go test ./...' then the zarf-init package will need to be in this directory.
+> NOTE: The jackal binary and built packages need to live in the ./build directory but if you're trying to run the tests locally with 'go test ./...' then the jackal-init package will need to be in this directory.

 ## Adding More Tests
 There are a few requirements for all of our tests, that will need to be followed when new tests are added.